Northern Edge Trainings

 The Eyak Preservation Council believes that with a few changes, negative impacts of the trainings could be vastly reduced.

-Please join us by asking that the Navy do the following:
+Please join in by asking that the Northern Edge command do the following:

 - Similar protections enacted for the Hawaiian and Southern California ranges be extended for all marine mammal species of the Gulf of Alaska;